 OPMD affects both men and women.
 It often first appears between 40 and 60 years of age.
-As the disease slowly progresses, the muscle weakness can extend into the neck and shoulders.
+As the disease slowly gets worse, the muscle weakness can extend into the neck and shoulders.
 In time, OPMD may affect the arms and legs and lead to trouble with walking.
-OPMD generally does not shorten a person’s life span.
+OPMD generally doesn't shorten a person’s life span.

 What causes oculopharyngeal muscular dystrophy?

-OPMD is caused by a genetic defect.
-The defect is in a gene that has the information needed to make a substance called polyadenylate-binding protein or PABPN1.
-The defect leads to buildup of PABPN1 in the muscle cells.
+OPMD is caused by a genetic problem.
+The problem is in a gene that has the information needed to make a protein called polyadenylate-binding protein (PABPN1).
+The defect leads to a buildup of PABPN1 in the muscle cells.
 The PABPN1 clumps inside the muscle cells and may cause the cells to die.
 This leads to muscle weakness.

-The defective gene that causes OPMD is passed down from a parent to his or her child.
+The defective gene that causes OPMD is passed down from a parent to their child.
 Most often, a person with the disease has only one copy of the gene defect.
 In some cases, a person might get two copies of the gene, one from each parent.
-This may lead to more severe OPMD and faster progression.
+This may lead to more severe OPMD.
+The disease will get worse more quickly.
 OPMD is more common in:

 - People of French-Canadian descent